Easonrust/haskell-dino-run/README.md

 ## Architecture

 - UI: Built by Brick.
 Shows the game start page, score board and game over page.
+Also contains keyboard input and tick event handler.
+- Dino: Built by Brick.
+Contains the main logic of the game

 ## Challenges

-- TODO
+- Team Collaboration: It is difficult to distribute the tasks reasonably.
+Also most of team members have different deadlines from other course, so we use WeChat to share ideas.

 ## Progress

-- Successfully create the game start page and jump from it to game playing page.
+- Successfully creates the game start page and jump from it to game playing page.
+- Successfully sets the basic game logic including dino moving, bushes moving.
+- Successfully implements the collision detection for the dino and bushes.
+- Successfully Implements character animation.

 ## Team Members
 - Shiting Ding (s1ding@ucsd.edu)